Gensis2/5610_final_project/README.md

 All needed dependencies are listed in requirements.txt. to install, run

-pip install -r requirements.txt
+`pip install -r requirements.txt`

 If you want to install pytorch with cuda (highly recommend to run the case study) please follow the instructions from [PyTorch](https://pytorch.org/get-started/locally/)

-To run the performance (accuracy and loss) and efficiency (FLOPs) case studys, run python -m training.performance_case_study python -m training.efficiency_case_study
+To run the performance (accuracy and loss) and efficiency (FLOPs) case studys, run `python -m training.performance_case_study`
+`python -m training.efficiency_case_study`

-evalutaion is a single run for both models, and was used to generate the table in the powerpoint.
-To run it, run python -m training.evaluation
+Evaluation is a single run for both models, and was used to generate the table in the powerpoint.
+To run it, run `python -m training.evaluation`

-Once all data has been generated, you can run python -m data_processing.generate_figures
+Once all data has been generated, you can run
+`python -m data_processing.generate_figures`

 This will generate all the figures in the final paper.